elixir-europe/rdmkit/pages/tool_assembly/omero_assembly.md

 OMERO can be used for the day-to-day data management of data.
 - Users can remotely view, [handle metadata](metadata_management), [analyze](data_analysis), generate figures ready for publication, etc.
 - The plaform can also be used to publish data either using public repository like Image Data Repository (IDR) or by enabling the public user within the OMERO installation in a given institution e.g. [Liverpool CCI gallery](https://cci02.liv.ac.uk/gallery/).
-- It is the platform between several public image repositories e.g. [Image Data Repository](http://idr.openmicroscopy.org/), [EMPIAR](https://www.ebi.ac.uk/empiar/).
+- It is the software platform for several public image repositories e.g. [Image Data Repository](http://idr.openmicroscopy.org/), [EMPIAR](https://www.ebi.ac.uk/empiar/).
 - It is also used as a teaching platform by several institutions e.g. University of Dundee, Harvard Medical school.